-Southern California is defined by an arid (desert) or semi-arid (chaparral) climatic regime where precipitation is the primary environmental factor that determines the success and proliferation of vegetative communities.
-Because of the extreme impact that water availability has on these ecosystems, rapid ecological changes occur in response to varying precipitation levels, both seasonally and over a multi-year period (Swain et al., 2018).
-In Southern California, the growing season coincides with the winter rains, which typically begin in late October and end in April (Thompson et al., 2018).
-In May, the summer drought begins with herbaceous annuals dispersing their seeds and dying shortly after; only cacti and and deeply rooted, sclerophylls (possess small, thick, waxy leaves) shrubs persist until the winter rains return (Wade and Loik, 2017).
-This is a typical depiction of the seasonal ecological changes which occur in Southern California plant communities.
+Southern California is defined by an arid (desert) or semi-arid (chaparral) climatic regime where precipitation is the primary environmental factor that determines the success and proliferation of vegetative communities (citation).
+Because of the extreme impact that water availability has on these ecosystems, rapid ecological changes occur in response to varying precipitation levels both seasonally and over a multi-year period (Swain et al., 2018).
+In Southern California, the growing season coincides with the winter rains that typically begin in late October and end in April (Thompson et al., 2018).
+In May, the summer drought begins with herbaceous annuals dispersing their seeds and dying shortly after; only cacti and deeply rooted, sclerophylls (possess small, thick, waxy leaves) shrubs persist until the winter rains return (Wade and Loik, 2017).
+This is a typical depiction of the seasonal ecological changes that occur in Southern California plant communities.

 From 2012 to 2016, California underwent a severe multi-year drought.
-Although drought periods are characteristic of the climate of Western North America, the 5-year California drought was not only the worst drought in over a century of instrumental observation but the most severe drought in the last 1200 years (Griffin and Anchukaitis, 2014).
+Although drought periods are characteristic of the climate of Western North America, the 10-year California thought was 10? drought was not only the worst drought in over a century of instrumental observation, but it was the most severe drought in the last 1200 years (Griffin and Anchukaitis, 2014).
 The severity of the drought was prescribed to multiple years of below average precipitation and above average temperatures, with 2014 being the driest out of the 5 years (Swain et al., 2016).
 The higher temperatures accounted for approximately 25% of the observed moisture deficits, reducing soil moisture, streamflow/discharge and water levels in human-made water storage reservoirs.
 In turn, the drought imposed both negative societal and ecological impacts (Lund et al., 2018).
 From a societal perspective, the drought caused drastic economic losses for California’s agricultural industry.
 In 2015 alone, there was a $900 million loss in crop revenues and an extra $590 million rise in irrigation costs; when culminated with other factors, the total loss for the year was $2.7 billion (Lund et al., 2018).
 Furthermore, isolated and rural cities in Southern California had to perform mandatory water rationing in order to cope with rapidly depleting water supplies (Lund et al., 2018).